JaegerwaldDev/8-Ball-Script/README.md

 > [!NOTE]
 > Might remake this, if not, it's dead.
+Also Gears is a really cool person.

 This thing is dead.